Sheeves11/UnnamedFiefdomGame/README.md

 # UnnamedFiefdomGame

-This is a little text based multiplayer game that can be hosted on a local Linux server and broadcast to your LAN or the internet!
+This is a text based multiplayer game that can be hosted on a local Linux server and broadcast to your LAN or the internet!
 The game takes influences from the BBS door games of the late 80s and early 90s, as well as other text-based war games, like Kings of Chaos.
+It is deceptively deep and a ton of fun to play with friends or over the internet.

 All you need to play is a browser!
-All you need to host the game is a basic Ubuntu Server installation.
+All you need to host the game is a basic Ubuntu Server installation and a few libraries.

 Host your own server or play on our official website: http://unnamedfiefdomgame.com/